On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent

 A widely used stochastic model for capturing such correlated motion is \emph{fractional Brownian motion} (fBM) \cite{Nourdin:2012,Mishura:2017}, a self-similar Gaussian process with stationary increments and long-range temporal correlations -- see Section \ref{sct:fbm} for the mathematical definition.
-Several studies have successfully fit fBM models to cell migration data, using metrics such as MSD scaling, velocity autocorrelations, and trajectory segmentation to infer time-dependent persistence \cite{Korabel2022,Makarava:2014}.
+Several studies have successfully fitted fBM models to cell migration data, using metrics such as MSD scaling, velocity autocorrelations, and trajectory segmentation to infer time-dependent persistence \cite{Korabel2022,Makarava:2014}.
 In particular, the anomalous motility of epithelial cells \cite{Dieterich2008}, neutrophils \cite{Dieterich2022}, and Drosophila hemocytes \cite{Korabel2022} has been quantitatively described using fBM or related fractional models.
 These observations suggest that memory effects in spontaneous cell migration -- present even in the absence of external cues -- may play a critical role in tissue-scale pattern formation.

 Motivated by these observations, this work explores how fractional Brownian motion shapes the dynamics of chemotactic cell migration.
-Specifically, we ask whether the long-range temporal correlations reported in experimental studies are simply a consequence of cytoskeletal reorganization or whether they serve a functional role in guiding cells toward a chemoattractant source.
+Specifically, we ask whether the long-range temporal correlations reported in experimental studies can improve a cell's ability to navigate toward a chemoattractant source.